Blendify/blender-manual/blender_docs/manual/editors/3dview/properties/shading.rst

    Only show the front side of faces.
 Use this to find faces flipped the wrong way, especially when exporting to programs that use single sided drawing.
 Hidden Wire
-   Show only front-facing wireframes.
-This is useful for a retopology workflow.
+   Show only front-facing wire-frames.
+This is useful for a re-topology workflow.
    (Mesh, Edit Mode only).

    Tip: Optimally this could be combined with the *X-Ray* display setting.